Raphael Dinyando

 Raphael Nakare Dinyando (2 August 1960 – 4 September 2013) was a Namibian politician and diplomat.

 Born in Divundu in 1960, Dinyando attended Rundu Secondary School in Rundu in northern Namibia.
 He studied at the University of Zululand in South Africa from 1982 to 1985 and graduated with a Diploma in Local Government and Administration.
 He was a SWAPO activist since 1986.

-He served as first mayor of Rundu from 1993 to 1998, and then until 2000 as vice-chairperson of the Town Council.
+He served as the first mayor of Rundu from 1993 to 1998, and then until 2000 as vice-chairperson of the Town Council.
 He became Member of Parliament on a SWAPO ticket on 21 March 2000.
 During his second term in Parliament from 2005 to 2010 he served as Deputy Minister of Information and Broadcasting.
 In 2010 he was appointed Namibian ambassador to Austria.

 Dinyando was married with four children.
 He died of cancer at 53 years of age in Vienna.